-In 2009, Subversive Film started making interviews with filmmakers, archivists, freedom fighters and activists about their revolutionary work and participation in the liberation struggle for Palestine in the 1968-82 period.
-The interviews, conducted in restaurants, gardens, parks, balconies, and offices, recount a history of the formation of a collective narrative and memory of colonized people through cinema and the political, ideological and working conditions that surrounded it.
+Since 2009, Subversive Film recorded conversations and interviews with filmmakers, archivists, freedom fighters and activists about their work and participation in the liberation struggle for Palestine during the 1968-82 period.
+The interviews, conducted in cafes, offices, homes and work studios, recount a history of the formation of a collective narrative and memory of colonised people through cinema and its political, ideological and logistical conditions that surrounded it.

-In a blunt gesture, Resounding Archives (working title)assumes the format of documentation, (archival formation even), by the resounding of conversations that remember and reflect on political film practices that formed cinematic film production during the Palestinian revolutionary period, and the vast global solidarity network within which such practices operated.
+In a blunt gesture Resounding Archives assumes the format of documentation, (archival formation even), by (re)listening to conversations that remember and reflect on political film practices, a cinematic film production about and within the Palestiniain struggle, and the vast global solidarity network within which such practices operated.

 Resounding Archives is part of Subversive Film’s ongoing interference in KIOSK’s cyber and real space.